AnduinWang/s3lwebsite/index.md

 ---
 layout: home
-title: "PI's Bio"
+title: ""
 ---

 # An WANG, PhD

 Assistant Professor
-CEE
-The Hong Kong Polytechnic University
+CEE Department at The Hong Kong Polytechnic University

 Welcome to my website.
 I am an Assistant Professor at **The Hong Kong Polytechnic University (PolyU)**.
 My research interests lie in **[Research Area 1]**, **[Research Area 2]**, and **[Research Area 3]**.
 I am particularly interested in developing **[algorithms / models / systems / methodologies]** for **[applications or domains]**.